zmitchell/tinkering.xyz/content/installing-nixos.md

 ![Slack chat showing someone increasing chonker's karma, and the chat bot telling someone else that a "Zach demo" is 20 minutes long](/images/installing-nixos/chonker-karma.png)

 So, when it came time to name my desktop,
-I needed a name that invoked something even bigger than a chonk.
+I needed a name that evoked something even bigger than a chonk.

 Meet `chungus`.